ppp-kohe/autogui/README.md

 To create a user-defined UI component, you will need to follow the rule of Swing components that the code for the component must be executed within the event-dispatching thread.
 And initialization of a field will be executed under a non event-dispatching thread such as the main-thread.

-Thus the user code of the property for an embedded component should be defined as *a getter method that caches the returned component as a field*.
+Thus, the user code of the property for an embedded component should be defined as *a getter method that caches the returned component as a field*.
 For a property of the embedded component, the library executes the method within the event-dispatching thread.
 A returned embedded component will be added as a sub-component of the owner object-pane.